antedoro/Arberia/content/posts/_index.md

 weight: null

 featured: false
-sidebar: true # Works only with standard-view or list pages
+sidebar: false # Works only with standard-view or list pages
 toc: false # Works only with standard-view
 math:
   enable: false # Actualy not implemented